nathaniel-speiser/nathaniel-speiser.github.io/_posts/2021-01-24-Jupyter-Notebook-tips-and-improvements.markdown

 Note that to use the configurator, you may have to [downgrade your jupyter notebook](https://stackoverflow.com/questions/49647705/jupyter-nbextensions-does-not-appear).
 Many extensions still work with newer versions and can be installed via the command line however.
 As with the previous sections, there are many different nbextensions, and you can find the documentation for all of them [here](https://jupyter-contrib-nbextensions.readthedocs.io/en/latest/).
 The following are my personal recommendations:

 * [Table of contents](https://jupyter-contrib-nbextensions.readthedocs.io/en/latest/nbextensions/toc2/README.html): adds a moveable table of contents, with section and subsections formed by different markdown heading levels.
 Also allows you to collapse any (sub)section, hiding code from view.
-Together these greatly help with notebook organization and navigation
+Together these greatly help with notebook organization and navigation.

 * [Skip traceback](https://jupyter-contrib-nbextensions.readthedocs.io/en/latest/nbextensions/skip-traceback/readme.html): hides error traceback and instead only shows the error type and short summary.
 Great for when you make an error while using pandas or another module with a large codebase and don't need to see 100 of code that don't necessarily help you fix an error.